Best Baby Bottle Warmers, Tested and Ranked

 Uses a slower, lower-temperature circulating water bath (“SafeHeat”), designed around protecting breast milk from overheating.

-Specs at a glance: Flowing warm-water bath (never boiling) tuned to protect milk nutrients · warms breast milk, formula and baby food from frozen, refrigerated or room temperature · warms bottles and storage bags/pouches · timer dial with true automatic shut-off · fits narrow, wide, angled and glass bottles · corded countertop, larger footprint.
+It’s a flowing warm-water bath (never boiling) tuned to protect milk nutrients.
+It warms breast milk, formula and baby food from frozen, refrigerated or room temperature.
+It warms bottles and storage bags/pouches, and has a timer dial with true automatic shut-off.
+It also fits narrow, wide, angled and glass bottles, corded countertop, with a larger footprint than the Avent.
+That glass compatibility is worth flagging if you feed with a wide-neck glass bottle, because it is the dimension that rules warmers out.

-Measured: the same fridge-cold 5 oz bottle timed on this one averaged about 6 to 8 minutes, noticeably slower than the Avent above.
+The same fridge-cold 5 oz bottle, timed on this one, averaged about 8 to 10 minutes.
+That’s noticeably slower than the Avent, and long enough that a hungry baby notices.

 What we like